Wellbeing for Health Professionals

 At the core of the program is the Wellbeing Practice—a methodology that increases one’s wellbeing and grounds them more deeply in the work that they do.
 This approach was developed in collaboration with Perennial, a community-based leadership non-profit organization in Seattle.
 University of Washington faculty, Britt Yamamoto, PhD, and Izumi Yamamoto, MA are course instructors and co-founders.

 The course is intended as a practical intervention to expand professionals’ capacities for being present, to increase their wellbeing, and to reverse the alarming negative patterns of disillusionment and burnout that are experienced by workers in the healthcare sector.
 Participants will learn new perspectives, skills, and tools, including how their physical and emotional states are influenced by external stimuli.
 They will acquire a new language for understanding patterns of behavior.
-All participants graduate from the program with a Wellbeing Practice that is designed uniquely for them and their circumstances.
+All participants will complete the course with a Wellbeing Practice that is designed uniquely for them and their circumstances.

 This online course has videos, readings, discussion forums, quizzes, and wellbeing assignments.